The Mighty ToRR: A Benchmark for Table Reasoning and Robustness

-\paragraph{Benchmark and Dataset Separability} An important feature of benchmark datasets is their ability to separate models well, as emphasized by \citet{li2024crowdsourceddatahighqualitybenchmarks}.
-We adopt their "Separability with Confidence" metric, and calculate for each dataset the percentage of model pairs that have non-overlapping confidence intervals of their benchmark scores\footnote{We employed bootstrapping with $1$K randomly selected seeds to sample $100$ examples from each dataset.}.
-The results are depicted in Figure \ref{fig:separability} and show varied separability levels across datasets; Some datasets, such as \textit{WikiTQ}, have a high separability score of over $71\%$, indicating greater reliability.
-In contrast, others, like \textit{TableBench FC}, show a lower separability score of only $38\%$.
+We adopt the "Separability with Confidence" metric from \citet{li2024crowdsourceddatahighqualitybenchmarks}, measuring the percentage of model pairs with non-overlapping confidence intervals.\footnote{We employed bootstrapping with $1$K randomly selected seeds to sample $100$ examples from each dataset.} Separability varies across datasets (see App.
+Figure~\ref{fig:separability}), with \textit{WikiTQ} scoring over $71\%$ and \textit{TableBench FC} only $38\%$.
 Aggregated \benchmark{} achieves $79\%$, supporting the need for diverse datasets.
 This strengthens the need for evaluating models on tables with multiple varied datasets in order to get a reliable result.
 Indeed, the separability score for the aggregated \benchmark{} is significantly higher, accounting for $79\%$ by applying a similar calculation across all benchmark examples.
 Further interpretation is in Appendix~\ref{subsec:interpret_separability}.

-\paragraph{Dataset Agreements} \benchmark{} aims to cover different skills and difficulty levels of tabular tasks by including diverse datasets as described in \S\ref{sec:bench_construct}.
-We validate that those datasets indeed measure different model skills.
-To this end, we calculate model rankings for each dataset using results from all configurations captured in the benchmark and measure the agreement between the rankings derived from the different datasets using \textit{Kendall's tau}.

-As seen in Figure \ref{fig:sepability_agreement}, most datasets tend to agree with each other on model ranking, ranging from medium to high agreement.
-In contrast, Table-to-Text datasets have a low agreement with others, while specifically \textit{SciGen} and \textit{NumericNLG} align with each other and seem to measure the same aspect as expected.